 Other attractions include a Monastery, The Royal Tombs, and the eerie High Place of Sacrifice.
 Along with many other ancient buildings to see, visitors can head to the Petra Museum to learn more about the area's history.

 Those who stay into the evening will enjoy Petra By Night, which sees the ancient buildings lit up by thousands of candles.
-One to two days in Petra should be enough time to see some of the top attractions here.

 Being the world's largest continent, Asia is home to a vast array of famous landmarks.
 Whether natural or human-made, there are numerous Asian landmarks that must be added to your travel bucket list.